 (No other choices are correct.)

-Choice B is incorrect because the median customer would be in the $75-$99.99 bracket for December and the $50-74.99 bracket for November.
+Choice B is incorrect because the median customer is not in the same bracket for both months.
+The median customer would be in the $75-$99.99 bracket for December and the $50-74.99 bracket for November.

-Data interpretation questions can be nice since if you understand the charts, you can often solve multiple questions in a short amount of time.
-On the other hand, if the charts are more difficult to read, these questions can become a timesink.
+Data interpretation questions can be efficient: once you understand the charts, you can often answer several questions quickly.
+But if the charts are hard to read, these questions can turn into a time sink.

-If the charts don’t make sense to you at a glance, feel free to skip these questions and return to them at the end!
+If the charts don’t make sense at a glance, it’s fine to skip these questions and return to them at the end.

 Sign up for free to take 15 quiz questions on this topic